 This allows you to conserve water if you take a shower on the back deck because you don’t need fresh water to get lathered up.
 You’re still, of course, going to rinse with fresh water.

-I’m giving Aqua Lather a try; I’ll update this when I get back.
+I’m giving Aqua Lather a try; I’ll update this when I get back (worked for me but the ladies aboard said it was really rough on their hair).